Planning Approved for Change of Use of pub to 3 new homes in the Conservation Area

 • listed map

-It’s great to be ending the week with another successful project and full planning permission granted for the conversion of a large former pub to form 3 new residential dwellings.
+Another successful change of use project completed following approval of our full planning permission for the conversion of a large former pub to form 3 new residential dwellings.

-The premises, off Kidgate in the historic and popular market town of Louth, Lincolnshire, was traditionally known as ‘The Golden Fleece’ (or 'Dexters' in recent years).
+The premises, off Kidgate in the historic and popular market town of Louth, Lincolnshire, was historically known as ‘The Golden Fleece’.

 The building is situated in a fantastic town centre location and just a stones throw from the local services and shops.